lightning/bolts/12-offer-encoding.md

 node and "merchant" as the shorthand for the node of someone who is selling or has sold something.

-There are two basic payment flows supported by BOLT 12:
+There are three basic payment flows supported by BOLT 12:

 The general user-pays-merchant flow is:
 1. A merchant publishes an *offer*, such as on a web page or a QR code.